Calculate current monthly inflation 2023 for Germany

 Consumer price index (CPI) for Germany

-The consumer price index (CPI) is a key indicator of price development.
+The consumer price index (CPI) is a key indicator of price development in Germany.
 The percentage change in the CPI is referred to as an

-The index refers in each case as a percentage value compared to a base year.
-For the years 1948 to 1990 the price index for the cost of living is shown with base
+"Verbraucherpreisindex" for Germany.
+The index in the published sheets refers in each case as a percentage value to a base year.
+For the years 1948 to 1990,

-In this inflation calculator 2023, to calculate the consumer price index (CPI),
+In this inflation calculator 2024, every consumer price index with the base year 1995 is converted

 Historical price development in Germany